so-mops/vatthex-indi/README.md

 It could be run standalone by simply running the indiserver command as shown above.

-The docker container is run in docker-compose fashion so the INDI driver is bundeled with the INDI webclient.
+The docker container is run in docker-compose fashion so the INDI driver is bundled with the INDI webclient and the webserver.
 As it stands now both this INDI driver and the [vatt-guidebox](https://github.com/so-mops/vatt-guidebox) INDI drivers are run in the same docker-compose bundle.
 The docker-compose file can be found [here](https://github.com/srswinde/indi_webclient/blob/master/docker-compose-vatt-guidebox.yml).

+To have the docker-compose file run on startup we build a systemd service.
+This process is described in the [indi_webclient readme](https://github.com/srswinde/indi_webclient/blob/master/README.md).